 Algalon the Observer in Ulduar, unlocked by doing the "hard mode" for the Assembly of Iron, then doing the "hard modes" for Hodir, Thorim, Freya and Mimiron to get their sigils.

 After defeating Lockmaw on Heroic in Lost City of the Tol'Vir, Augh steals his loot and attacks.
 You must kill him before you are able to get the loot Lockmaw drops, although he is considered a separate encounter and you do not have to defeat Lockmaw again if you wipe on Augh.

 Sinestra by completing the rest of the Bastion of Twilight on Heroic.

-The upcoming Throne of Thunder raid has Ra-den, who will be unlocked the same way Sinestra was.
+The Throne of Thunder raid has Ra-den, unlocked the same way Sinestra was.

 The opening cinematic of Wrath of the Lich King and the final cinematic of the Icecrown Citadel raid dungeon both feature King Terenas Menethil talking with Arthas.

 The Icecrown raid itself opens and closes with "I see only darkness," once when you kill the gatekeeper and first boss Marrowgar and once when you finally kill the Lich King.
 Also counts as Arc Words.

 The opening cinematic of Cataclysm features Deathwing getting new armor plates.
 The second to last boss fight of the final raid instance is all about tearing off those armor plates.
 Word of Godinvoked stated that this trope was what they were aiming for with that boss fight.